 |Other||Serum HIV, Cotinine, and drug tests|

-The two main ingredients that are examined are your blood and urine.
+The two main areas that are examined for pre-existing conditions are your blood and urine.
 Which leads us to the question:

 The 5 categories life insurance companies test blood and urine for: